Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Related Work

-Another direction of dataset construction is to crawl and organize the conversation search dataset from the existing conversation-like search platforms (e.g., forums, QA communities, etc.).
+Another approach to dataset construction is to crawl data from existing conversation-like platforms and reorganize them as a conversational search dataset.
 MSDialog dataset~\cite{qu2018analyzing} is a typical example of this type.
-Although this data acquisition method ensures the \textit{real-life} of the data, the lack of agent search behavior discourages the widespread use of this kind of datasets.
+Although this data acquisition method ensures the \textit{authenticity} of the data, the lack of agent search behavior discourages the widespread use in the research of system decision-making.